| A Trip to Washington The central focus of the Roswell story has been the recovery of the

 it, the fact that his father was in uniform, and his accompanying his

 father out to the car, where he saw additional debris in the trunk.
+The most significant thing about the sessions in Washington is not so

 much what came out of them, but what didn't come out of them.
 There were